borgar90/portfolio-bot/README.md

 - Keep your API keys secure
 - The bot only shares information you've provided in your LinkedIn/summary
 - All tool calls are logged for transparency
+- Consider adding authentication for production API deployment
+- Sessions are stored in memory (implement Redis/database for production)

 ## 🎨 Future Enhancements